maxcurzi/tplay/README.md

 - `g` - toggle grayscale/color

 # Known Issues
 - Videos played through the Konsole terminal may have reduced performance.
 This is due to the way Konsole handles terminal output.
 If you experience this issue, try using a different terminal emulator.
+I recommend [Alacritty](https://alacritty.org/) which has great performance on all operative systems I tested tplay on (Linux, Windows).
+- Video FPS is not automatically detected and it defaults to 60fps unless you manually set a value using the `--fps` argument.
 - Media playback is cpu-intensive.
 To improve performance, try lowering the `fps` value, increase font size, or reduce the terminal window size.

 # Alternatives